 With all the things going on in the world it’s easy to overlook getting your thyroid checked.

-So today I am shining the light on thyroid testing which is especially important if you are struggling with thyroid fatigue and a host of other symptoms.
-A decrease in hormone production leads to lower energy levels, causing you to feel weak and fatigued
+So today I am shining the light on thyroid testing which is especially important if you are struggling with thyroid fatigue and other symptoms.

 Comprehensive testing forms an important diagnostic framework and provides invaluable insights into your thyroid health.

 A comprehensive thyroid panel includes two critical thyroid hormones; free T3 (FT3) and free T4 (FT4).
 These life-sustaining thyroid hormones need to be optimal as they pretty much run your metabolism, making sure you stay fit, well and happy.

 Thyroid testing should also include a check of thyroid stimulating hormone (TSH).
 When FT3 and FT4 levels in the blood begin to fall the body releases more TSH.
 In effect, high TSH indicates your body wants to step up thyroid hormone production.
 Sometimes this feedback system is not functioning properly and TSH remains elevated, indicating a hypothyroid state.

 Additionally, given the prevalence of autoimmune thyroid disorders it’s crucial to consider screening for a potential thyroid-immune problem.

 You can do this by running the anti-thyroglobulin antibodies (TgAb) and anti-thyroperoxidase (TPO) antibodies tests.
 The TPO test is the most common test used to diagnose an autoimmune disorder such as Hashimoto’s thyroiditis.
 When thyroid antibodies are raised it indicates a silent autoimmune attack is occurring.
 And that’s problematic, as over time this immune attack sparks inflammation, even destruction of the fragile thyroid.